-- Raffle off as many bikes as possible to Pitzer students in the first month of each semester to be returned by the last week of the semester
+- Host a drawing to distribute as many bikes as possible to Pitzer students in the first month of each semester to be returned by the last week of the semester

-- Lend out bicycles (for the semester) for people that volunteer at the shop for 4 hours.
-You did not need to know a thing about bikes to volunteer at the shop.
+- You do not need to know a thing about bikes to volunteer at the shop.
 If you are interested in volunteering, stop by the shop during open hours.

 - Give priority in the raffle to off-campus and exchange students